Chanelle Peloso

-Chanelle Peloso (born January 21, 1994) is a Canadian television actress known for her role as Hailey Yarner in The Bletchley Circle: San Francisco, for which she received a Canadian Screen Award nomination for Best Supporting Actress in a Drama Series at the 7th Canadian Screen Awards in 2019.
+Chanelle Harquail-Ivsak (née Peloso) (born January 21, 1994) is a Canadian television actress known for her role as Hailey Yarner in The Bletchley Circle: San Francisco, for which she received a Canadian Screen Award nomination for Best Supporting Actress in a Drama Series at the 7th Canadian Screen Awards in 2019.

 Career

 Peloso began her career on Disney Channel films and series, including Radio Rebel and Zapped, along with roles on Cartoon Network series including Level Up and Incredible Crew.

 In that same year, she starred as Petra Smith in the Netflix original series Another Life.
 She also voices the recurring character Romy in Barbie and the Secret Door and Potion Nova in My Little Pony: Pony Life, which premiered on June 21, 2020.

 Personal life

-In 2021, Peloso became engaged to Kate Harquail, a musician and producer.
+Peloso is a lesbian.
+In 2021, Peloso became engaged to musician and producer, Kate Harquail.
+On October 7, 2023, Peloso revealed they had married on May 20, 2023, in a private ceremony.